 The base station is louder than the vacuum when using the self-empty function with a peak volume of 68.5 dBA.

-The Dreame L40 Ultra does a decent job maneuvering overall.
+The Dreame L40 Ultra does a good job of adapting to obstacles.
 Its obstacle avoidance features are impressive, if too sensitive at times.
-For example, the vacuum can identify obstacles like electrical cords and adjust its pathing to clean around them.
-At the same time, it classifies common surfaces like carpeting as "fabrics" and avoids them for most of the cleaning cycle.
-As for navigation, while the vacuum can easily clean under low couches (and identify loose threads as potential obstacles), its top-mounted LIDAR sensor restricts access under low coffee tables.
+For instance, it can classify common surfaces like carpeting as "fabrics" and avoid them for most of the cleaning cycle.
+Its top-mounted LIDAR sensor restricts access under low coffee tables.
 Rugs with tassels are a challenge as the vacuum gets stuck on them.
+Thankfully, it will clean pretty close to furniture like chairs or mirrors, even if it might bump into them while mapping.
+Admittedly, these sorts of things will be tagged appropriately as hazards for the most part.

 The Dreame L40 Ultra does a good job sealing in fine particles despite lacking a HEPA filter.
 That said, some fine particles may escape around the vacuum's body.